-January Bank BGŻ BNP Paribas came first in the Best Farmer 2016 ranking prepared by research agency Martin&Jacob.
-February BNP Paribas Bank Polska S.A. was named Top Employer Polska 2016 for its HR policy developed in line with best market practices.
-April The Fastest Growing Bank - an award granted during 5th Grand Gala of Banking and Insurance Leaders under 11th edition of Banking Forum May Srebrny Listek CSR POLITYKI - an award granted by the editors of POLITYKA magazine and Deloitte for the most responsible corporations; this was the second time the Bank won the award.
-May The Bank was ranked first in the Responsible Business Ranking in the banking, insurance and financial sector category.
-The ranking is published by Dziennik Gazeta Prawna partnered by Responsible Business Forum and Deloitte.
-June The Bank won in the "Consumer finance" category in the ranking of the "Top 50 Polish Banks" prepared by Miesięcznik Finansowy BANK monthly.
-June The Bank won in the "Growth Rate" category in the second edition of the "Banking Stars" rating organized by Dziennik Gazeta Prawna and business partner PwC.
-December The Bank won an award "The Best Polish Loyalty Card 2016" granted during Central European Electronic Card 2016 conference.
+January first place in the Best Farmer's Bank 2016 ranking prepared by research agency Martin&Jacob February name Top Employer Polska 2016 for its HR policy developed in line with best market practices April the Fastest Developing Bank - an award received during the 5 th Great Gala of Banking and Insurance Leaders at 9 th Banking Forum May the Srebrny Listek CSR POLITYKI - award bestowed by the Polityka weekly and Deloitte to socially responsible companies; award received for the second time May first place in the Ranking of Responsible Companies in the "Banking, Insurance and Financial Sector" category.
+The ranking is published by Dziennik Gazeta Prawna; the business partners are Responsible Business Forum and Deloitte June winner in the "Consumer finance" category in the ranking of the "Top 50 Polish Banks" prepared by Miesięcznik Finansowy BANK monthly June winner in the "Growth Rate" category in the second edition of the "Banking Stars" rating organized by Dziennik Gazeta Prawna and business partner PwC December Award for "The best loyalty card of the year 2016" bestowed during international conference Central European Electronic Card 2016

-7. SHAREHOLDER STRUCTURE OF BANK BGZ BNP PARIBAS S.A.
+7. SHAREHOLDER STRUCTURE OF BANK BGŻ BNP PARIBAS S.A.